-Organizations interested in joining Cooperation Canada must meet the following:
+Organizations interested in joining Cooperation Canada must meet the following criteria:

-- Be federally or provincially incorporated as a non-profit corporation for a minimum of two years.
+- Be federally or provincially incorporated in Canada as a non-profit;

-- Indicate in writing that they agree to be in compliance with the Code of Ethics within three years of membership approval.
+- Indicate in the application form how they plan to be in compliance with the Code of Ethics within three (3) years of membership approval.

-The membership committee then makes recommendations to the board of directors on the acceptance or rejection of the application.
-If the application is rejected by the board of directors, the applicant may reapply two years after the date of the original application.
-Applications accepted by the board during a given year are ratified by members at the annual general meeting.
+Criteria 1 and 2 are required for potential members.
+The committee then makes a recommendation to the Board of Directors on the application, and the Board makes the final decision.
+If the application is rejected, the applicant may reapply two years after the date of the original application.
+Applications accepted by the Board during a given year are ratified by members at the annual general meeting.